Marina Bay Sands: Design and construction

 The resort is designed by Moshe Safdie, who says it was initially inspired by card decks.
-The prominent feature of the design is the three hotel towers, which has 2,500 rooms and suites, and a continuous lobby at the base links the three towers.
+The prominent feature of the design is the three hotel towers, which have 1,850 rooms and suites, and a continuous lobby at the base linking the three towers.
 The casino has a four-storey central atrium with four levels of gaming and entertainment in one space.
-In addition to the hotel and the casino, other buildings include a 200000 sqft ArtScience Museum, and a convention centre with 1200000 sqft of space, capable of accommodating up to 45,000 people.
+In addition to the hotel and the casino, other buildings include a 200000 sqft ArtScience Museum, and Sands Expo & Convention Centre with 1200000 sqft of space, capable of accommodating up to 45,000 people.
 The resort's architecture and major design changes along the way were also approved by its feng shui consultants, the late Chong Swan Lek and Louisa Ong-Lee.
 Aedas were responsible for employing all consultants and for developing, co-ordinating and implementing the design.
 The structural engineering for the project was handled by Arup with Parsons Brinckerhoff the MEP engineers.
 The main contractor was Ssangyong Engineering and Construction.

 The three towers are broader at the base and narrow as they rise.
 Each tower has two asymmetric legs, with a curved eastern leg leaning against the other, creating a significant technical challenge in its construction.
 Substantial temporary structures were necessary to support the legs of the tower while they were under construction, and required real-time monitoring for continual assessment and analyses in the course of their erection.

-A distinctive feature of the hotel is the SkyPark, a three-acre park on top of the building with swimming pools, gardens, and jogging paths.
+A distinctive feature of the hotel is Sands SkyPark, a 1.2-hectare tropical oasis that is longer than the Eiffel Tower and extends to form one of the world's longest public cantilevers.
+Built at the height of 200m, the structure offers 12,400sqm of space – big enough to fit three football fields.
 The structure bridges all three towers with a segment cantilevered off the north tower.
 The hull of the SkyPark was pre-fabricated off-site in 14 separate steel sections and then assembled on top of the towers.
 There are four movement joints beneath the main pools, designed to help them withstand the natural motion of the towers, and each joint has a unique range of motion.
 The total range of motion is 500 mm.
 In addition to wind, the hotel towers are also subject to settlement in the earth over time, so engineers built and installed custom jack legs to allow for future adjustment at more than 500 points beneath the pool system.
 This jacking system is important primarily to ensure the infinity edge of the pool continues to function properly.